JoseNunoOliveira/jno/costa/costa2.md

 > Recipient of the sole letter sent from **Venice** (letter VIII, 1761-7-22).

-> His death was received with regret in letter XI (1779-12-04)
+> His death was received with much regret in letter XI (1779-12-04).

 ---
 <!-- _backgroundColor: "lightcyan" -->